loubruness/DevOpsM1/README.md

 ![image](https://github.com/loubruness/DevOpsM1/assets/94390007/ff8e0af2-2bf4-40da-8cd5-699aafb9dab8)

 We decided to take this github as an example application to build, test and deploy : https://github.com/dotnet-architecture/eShopOnWeb.git
-So when you run the pipeline, it will build images taken from this application, push them to the local registry, execute the test of the application and finally deploy it in a distinct docker-compose that will represent your final-server.
+So when you run the pipeline, it will build images taken from this application, push them to the local registry, execute the test of the application and finally deploy it in a distinct docker-compose that will represent your final-server (all these steps will be explained in details in the next section).
 You should be able to access it on the port 5106 of your host machine.

 ### Stages of the pipeline